Lorenzo Baldisseri: Secretary of the Congregation for Bishops

 He was appointed secretary of the Congregation for Bishops on 11 January 2012.
 He served as secretary of the College of Cardinals from 7 March 2012 to 28 January 2014.
 In that role he served as secretary of the 2013 conclave that elected Pope Francis.
-At the end of that conclave, Pope Francis gave Baldisseri his red zuchetto, indicating that he would soon make him a cardinal.
+At the end of that conclave, Pope Francis gave his red cardinal's zucchetto to Baldisseri, in a move that was seen as an indication that he would soon be made a cardinal.

 In January 2013, he reported on Pope Benedict XVI's meetings with the world's bishops.
 Known as ad limina visits, they are supposed to occur every five years.
 Baldisseri said that it had taken Benedict more than seven years to complete the full cycle.

 In early September 2013, Baldisseri was part of a group of 30 officials of the Roman Curia who met with Pope Francis to offer their views and concerns with respect to his proposed reorganization of the Vatican's administrative apparatus.

 General Secretary of the Synod of Bishops

 Pope Francis named Baldisseri the General Secretary of the Synod of Bishops on 21 September 2013.
 His central responsibility was to organize the synod operations according to the pope's vision, "to radically revamp its working methods".

 In October 2013 Baldisseri asked national bishops conferences around the world to conduct a wide-ranging poll of Catholics asking for their opinions on church teachings on contraception, same-sex marriage and divorce.
 Baldisseri asked the episcopal conferences to distribute the poll "immediately as widely as possible to deaneries and parishes so that input from local sources can be received."
-The poll, which comes in a questionnaire sent to national bishops' conferences globally in preparation for a Vatican synod on the family next October, was the first time the church's central hierarchy has asked for such input from grass-roots Catholics since the establishment of the synod system following the Second Vatican Council.
+The poll, part of a questionnaire sent to national bishops' conferences globally in preparation for a 2014 Vatican synod on the family, was the first time the church's central hierarchy had asked for such input from grass-roots Catholics since the establishment of the synod system following the Second Vatican Council.

 In a May 2014 newspaper interview, Baldisseri said it was time to update Church doctrine in connection with divorce and people who are in civil partnerships: "The Church is not timeless, she lives amidst the vicissitudes of history and the Gospel must be known and experienced by people today....
 It is in the present that the message should be, with all respect for the integrity from whom the message has been received.
 We now have two synods to treat this complex theme of the family and I believe that these dynamics in two movements will allow a more adequate response to the expectations of the people."